AKASHAorg/akasha-docs/docs/tutorials/sdk-tutorials/create-a-profile.md

 createProfileHandler("John Not Doe", true);
 ```

-Now that we have successfully created a profile, let's proceed to [fetch the profile](./fetch-a-profile.md)
+Voila!
+We have successfully created a new profile, let's proceed to [fetch the profile](./fetch-a-profile.md)